Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsAdvanced.rst

 #.
 First, clear the map canvas from your two other plugin windows, e.g.
    as figure above.
 #.
-If you use the default test data in SUEWS Simple - you can overwrite
+If you use the default test data in *SUEWS Simple* - you can overwrite
    is as you go.
 #.
 Locate the eddy covariance tower position on the Strand building,
    King's College London.
 To find the position, consult Figure 1 (KSS) in `Kotthaus and Grimmond
    (2014) <http://www.sciencedirect.com/science/article/pii/S2212095513000503>`__.
 #.
-Use Select point on canvas and put a point at that location (left).
+Use Select point on canvas and put a point at that location.
 #.
 Generate a study area.
 Use 500 m search distance, 5 degree interval
-   and click Generate study area.
+   and click *Generate study area*.
+A circular area will be considered.
 #.
-A circular area will be considered.
 Enter the DSM and DEM files (i.e.
    the files you currently have in the viewer).
 #.
 Use **Kanda et al. (2013)** as *Roughness calculation method* and **build** as *File prefix*.
 #.
-Click Run.
+Click *Run*.

    .. figure:: /images/SUEWSAdvanced_SUEWS_MorphometricParametersBuild.jpg
       :width: 75%